the-gigi/modern-go-programming/manuscript/chapter 3 - the go type system.md

 Go maps are associative arrays implemented as hash tables that store keys and values/ They are similar to the Python dictionary, C++ std::hash, Javascript object, C# System.Collections.Hashtable and Ruby Hash.

 The map is another special generic data structure in Go.
-Keys nust be of a [comparable type](https://golang.org/ref/spec#Comparison_operators) and values can be of any type.
+Keys must be of a [comparable type](https://golang.org/ref/spec#Comparison_operators) and values can be of any type.
 Here are a few examples:

 ```
 var m map[int]string // nil map, assignment will panic